ldimuro/NFL-Defense-Predictor/README.md

 ## Summary

-Despite the inherent difficulty of predicting NFL pass coverages pre-snap, this model achieved **55.86% accuracy**, improving significantly on the random baseline. **Safety alignment** proved to be the most influential factor, and while game-state features contributed little, **spatial depth** of both safeties were the 2 most important features that contributed to each prediction.
+Despite the inherent difficulty of predicting NFL pass coverages pre-snap, this model achieved **55.86% accuracy**, improving significantly on the random baseline. **Safety alignment** proved to be the most influential factor, and while game-state features contributed little, **spatial depth** of the deepest safety was the most important feature that contributed to each prediction.